I'm in some gardening groups and every spring, there are so many questions about what plants are growing in gardens.

 It is important to get to know and recognize plants that pop up in the spring.
 Some are pretty but invasive.
 By recognizing the foes in your garden, you will be able to preventatively remove them and have a much easier time maintaining your gardens.

-I hope I’ve helped you identify some of your spring plants!
+I hope I've helped you with identifying spring plants!
+Pictures do make it much easier!